mirakc/mirakc/docs/notes.md

-For example, mirakc provides an API endpoint which returns a schedule of TV programs, but mirakc has no functionality to collect EIT tables from TS streams. mirakc just delegates that to an external program which is defined in the `jobs.update-schedules.command` property in the configuration YAML file.
+For example, mirakc provides an API endpoint which returns a schedule of TV programs, but mirakc has no functionality to collect EIT tables from TS streams. mirakc just delegates that to an external program which is defined in the `jobs.update-schedules.command` property in the configuration YAML/TOML file.

 Of course, this design may make mirakc less efficient because using child processes and pipes between them increases CPU and memory usages.
 But it's